 Compulsory campus-based referenda fees may only be established, increased, or renewed following a referendum in which students vote in favor of the fee.

 In September 1992, the Regents approved the assessment of a Student Seismic Fee to fund debt service related to the seismic and life safety renovations for Ackerman Union and Kerckhoff Hall.
 The fee, which is payable by both regular session and Summer session students, was assessed for the first time in Fall 1996.

 Ackerman Student Union Fee

 The Ackerman Student Union Fee covers payment of the capital construction loans for various projects in facilities operated by ASUCLA.
 The original fee was instituted after a student referendum in the mid-1950s.

 Arts Restoring Community Fee

 Effective Fall 2014, the fee helps fund the cost of student-group cultural and arts-related programs through the student Cultural Arts Commission.
 Approved by student referendum in May 2014.
 The fee is assessed to undergraduate students.
-Twenty-five percent of the revenue generated from the fee is used for student financial aid.
+Twenty-five percent of the revenue revenue collected is used for student financial aid.

 Bruin Bash Fee

 Effective Fall 2013, the Bruin Bash Fee funds the cost of the annual Fall student event that welcomes new and returning students.
 The event includes activities such as concerts, film screenings, a lounge, dance, and the Enormous Activities Fair.
 The fair gives more than 500 campus organizations and club sport teams the opportunity to share information about their organizations, and provides opportunities for students to get involved throughout the year.
 Twenty-five percent of revenue collected is returned to support financial aid.